seb-m/tars/README.md

 At a low level this project implements a [custom allocator](http://seb.dbzteam.org/rs/tars/tars/malloc/index.html) inspired by [OpenBSD's malloc](http://www.openbsd.org/cgi-bin/man.cgi?query=malloc&arch=default&manpath=OpenBSD-current) which is used to allocate heap memory and provide memory protections.

 Two data containers are currently built on top of this allocator.
-They follow two common use cases where the first container [ProtBuf](http://seb.dbzteam.org/rs/tars/tars/struct.ProtBuf.html) is a fixed-length array that can be used as buffer to handle data used in sensible operations like for instance internal buffers in crypto operations.
+They follow two common use cases where the first container [ProtBuf](http://seb.dbzteam.org/rs/tars/tars/struct.ProtBuf.html) is a fixed-length array that can be used as buffer to handle data used in sensitive operations like for instance internal buffers in crypto operations.
 The second container [ProtKey](http://seb.dbzteam.org/rs/tars/tars/struct.ProtKey.html) extending `ProtBuf` is more adapted for storing and handling more persistent data like secret keys requiring more fine-grained access control.
 When used with [its default allocator](http://seb.dbzteam.org/rs/tars/tars/allocator/struct.ProtectedBufferAllocator.html) `ProtBuf` is particularly well adapted for handling small data buffers by possibly grouping them together on a same memory page and by caching empty pages when all buffers are deallocated.

 ### Known limitations